 - 1. (Lecture room or INI Foyer) Physiologist's Friend Chips for determining the receptive fields by plotting them on a tangent screen, like you did with the simulation.
-You may also try to use the Physiologist's Friend Chip simulation program as a visual stimulus for the chip.
-See http://www.ini.uzh.ch/~tobi/friend. - 2. (dungeon) DVS128 event-based silicon retinas.
-See http://siliconretina.ini.uzh.ch.
+You may also try to use the Physiologist's Friend Chip simulation program as a visual stimulus for the chip. - 2. (dungeon) DVS128 event-based silicon retinas.

 We will also supply you with a light meter that can measure incident illumination in lux.
-1 lux of white light (with spectrum of sunlight) corresponds to about 104 photons/um2/second.
-Office lighting is about 500 lux, while full sun is 100 klux and moonlight is about 0.1 lux.
+1 lux of white light (with spectrum of sunlight) corresponds to about 10^4 photons/um2/second.